Flexible, online video therapy from anywhere in California

 What are the confidentiality limitations?
 All existing confidentiality protections under federal and California law apply to information used or disclosed during your Telehealth appointment.
 All laws concerning access to medical records apply to Telehealth.
 Patient-identifiable information from the Telehealth visits remain confidential and protected pursuant to all applicable laws.

 What are the logistics of a Telehealth visit?
 You will receive a calendar invitation or email with a link for your telehealth visit ahead of your appointment.
-Current online platforms that I use for teletherapy include SimplePractice and Zoom.
+Current online platforms that I use for teletherapy include SimplePractice and a HIPAA-compliant version of Zoom.
 Just like with in-person visits, you are expected to be logged in and ready for your session at the scheduled time.
 The location in which you present to your appointment is important for maintaining focus, privacy and safety.
 Public locations or areas where noise and interruptions are likely are usually not appropriate.